silasbispo01/silasbispo01/ReadMe.md

 <hr>

- **I am studying ADS (Análise e Desenvolvimento de Sistemas) at UNINTER, besides the university I seek knowledge on my own, and I am loving to programming!**
+ **I am studying ADS (Análise e Desenvolvimento de Sistemas) at UNINTER, besides the university I seek knowledge on my own, and I love to programming!**

  **My current goals at the moment are: to become a Back-End / Full-Stack developer**